Information Filtering via Variational Regularization for Robot Manipulation: Implementation Details

 \subsection{Training and Evaluation}

 In this section, we provide the essential hyperparameters required to reproduce our results.
 Overall, except for the newly introduced KL weight $\beta$, all other training and inference settings follow the default configurations of the benchmark and the baseline to ensure a fair comparison.
-Detailed hyperparameter choices are listed in Tab. \ref{tab:hyperparameters}, and the task-specific KL weights $\beta$ are reported in Tab. \ref{tab:kl-weight}.
+Detailed hyperparameter choices are listed in Tab. \ref{tab:hyperparameters}, and the task-specific KL weights $\beta$ of U-Net and DiT are reported in Tab. \ref{tab:kl-weight} and Tab. \ref{tab:kl-weight-dit}, respectively.